cclarkm/COMP523/Front-End/README.md

 The UNC Hospital School required a way to easily access student data in a secure fashion.

 # Code Style
-We are following React.js guidelines on making
+We are following React.js guidelines on making a clean and easily manipulatable front-end codebase.

 # Tech/Framework used
 **Built with**